Introduction: Raspberry Pi 2 - Getting Started

 Just bought a Raspberry Pi and don't know what to do with it?
 Well it's time that you grab that Pi, start working using this guide and stay tuned for more Raspberry Pi tutorials!
 This tutorial is for OS X and if you have a windows computer don't worry, I will post another tutorial for windows, so stay tuned !

 Step 1: Stuff Needed to Bring Your Pi to Life

 1. SD Card - Raspberry Pi doesn't have internal storage and stores everything on a SD card.
 Only buy class 10 SD Cards, it is denoted by a number in a half circle on the SD Card so make sure of it.

-2. USB Mouse and Keyboard - You will need it to setup up your Pi and after that you can control in headless mode (will explain later)
+2. USB Mouse and Keyboard - You will need it to setup up your Pi and after that you can control in headless mode.

-3. A Micro USB Charger - To supply power and make sure that it can at least supply 1 amp and maximum is 2 amps
+3. A Micro USB Charger - To supply power and make sure that it can at least supply 1 amp.

 5. Wifi adapter - You can also use the ethernet port but a long wire can be frustrating so I would recommend to go wireless and make sure it's compatible with Raspberry Pi's because not all work.